Out-of-band SQL injection

 What is out-of-band SQL injection?

-Out-of-band SQL injection (OOB SQLi) is a specific type of SQL injection.
-The term out-of-band means that the attacker does not receive a response from the attacked application on the same communication channel but instead is able to cause the application to send data to a remote endpoint that they control.
+Out-of-band SQL injection (OOB SQLi) is a type of SQL injection where the attacker does not receive a response from the attacked application on the same communication channel but instead is able to cause the application to send data to a remote endpoint that they control.

 Out-of-band SQL injection is only possible if the server that you are using has commands that trigger DNS or HTTP requests.
 However, that is the case with all popular SQL servers.